Myths and Facts about Hepatitis C

 Another common misconception is that hepatitis C is transmitted solely by contaminated needles, primarily through illegal use of street drugs.
 It’s true that the sharing of needles causes the majority of hep C cases, but not all can be traced to the sharing of needles.
 Conversely some, particularly young, people believe they can use needles for drug injection infrequently and avoid hep C.2 This is not true and is a dangerous misconception because many people who use drugs have hep C, thus the sharing of needles even once puts the participant at high risk for the virus.

 Many people also believe hep C can be transmitted by being inhaled, or persist for long periods outside of the body on table tops and cabinets, or be conveyed through touching or sharing of food.
 Hepatitis is a bloodborne virus spread though the exchange of blood.
 Transmission is most common through sharing of needles, reuse or inadequate sterilization of medical equipment in healthcare settings, transfusion of unscreened blood and blood products, and some sexual practices that lead to exposure to blood.
 It is not transmitted through breast milk, food, water, or casual contact such as hugging, kissing and sharing food, drinks or eating utensils with an infected person.
-The holding of hands, coughing or sneezing, or caring for an infected person (unless there is an exchange of blood) does transmit the virus, though many still falsely believe this to be the case.
+The holding of hands, coughing or sneezing, or caring for an infected person (unless there is an exchange of blood) doesn't transmit the virus, though many still falsely believe this to be the case.

 What myths about hepatitis C have you heard?
 Let us know with a comment below!